fbaube/blog-generator/README.md

 # blog-generator

 A static blog generator that collects posts written in Markdown from the local file system (OR a configurable GitHub repository).
-A post has metadata in a YAML fie header.
+A post has metadata in a YAML file header.
 The code that this is forked from has [this](https://github.com/zupzup/blog) is an example repo for the blog at [https://zupzup.org/](https://zupzup.org/).

 ## Features